SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 - The WiSeConnect 3 SDK provides a conversion script (written in Python 3) to make the conversion straightforward.
 The script is provided in the SDK `<SDK>/resources/scripts` directory and is called [certificate_to_array.py](https://github.com/SiliconLabs/wiseconnect/tree/master/resources/certificates/).

-- Copy the downloaded device certificate, private key from AWS and also the certificate_to_array.py to the `<SDK>/resources/certificates`.
+- Copy the downloaded device certificate, private key from AWS, and also the certificate_to_array.py to the `<SDK>/resources/certificates`.

 - To convert the device certificate and private key to C arrays, open a system command prompt in the same path and give the following commands.